Skip the Waiting Room!

 If you would like to fax us the forms, you may do so by downloading our new patient packet and faxing it back to your doctor’s office.
 You can find their fax number in our office directory.

-Please complete and return these forms back to us prior to your online video visit, so you can maximize your time with the doctor.
+Please complete and return these forms to us prior to your online video visit so that you can maximize your time with the doctor.

 Note: you must first call the office to schedule an appointment

 We have compiled a list of the most commonly asked questions about telemedicine for your convenience.